fbpx

 Consultancy Services means the services described as such in the Quote.

-Contract means the contract between m-hance and the Customer for provisions of the Services by m-hance and which consists of these MH Terms and the applicable Quote.
+Contract means the contract between m-hance and the Customer for provisions of the Licensed Software and/or Services by m-hance, consisting of (i) these MH Terms and (ii) the applicable Quote.

 Contract Year means a period of one calendar year, with the first Contract Year commencing on the Commencement Date and each subsequent Contract Year on each anniversary of the Commencement Date.